Datahenge/btu_scheduler_daemon/README.md

 1. Initializes scheduled tasks (*for now, Python functions*) into a Redis Queue.
 2. Listens for schedule changes over a Unix Domain Socket.
-3. Periodically rebuilds the schedule from scratch (e.g. every 15 minutes)
+3. Periodically rereads the schedule from the 'system of record' (e.g. every 15 minutes)

 ### Why?